mikeygough/my-ACS-1700-Web-Foundations/Assignments/01-Portfolio-Part-1-Structure.md

 https://www.youtube.com/embed/BoSkgteRoKg

+## DO NOT ADD STYLES!

+This project is about markup.
+It's not about what it looks like its about the markup and structure!

+Why not style it?
+The web is built on the concept of separation of concerns.
+This divides the coding process into three areas with a language for each.

+- Markup and structure: HTML
+- Style and presentation: CSS
+- Logic interaction: JavaScript

+In this assignment I want you to focus on the markup and structure of your documents.
+Do this to develop a deep understanding of the purpose and usage of the HTML language.

 ### Deliverable

 You must submit your `index.html` to Gradescope.
 Find the assignment in your list of assignments for the class.
 When submitting your assignment, select the `Upload` option, and add the `index.html` file for submitting.